My Stay Abroad

 Note: We recommend an additional private insurance.

-Objections regarding the evaluation process of scholarships: For objections, please send an email with detailed explanation to erasmus(at)boku.ac.at.
+Objections regarding the evaluation process of scholarships: For objections, please send an email with detailed explanation to BOKU-International Relations.
 The Erasmus+ Outgoing Coordinators will deal with the objection as soon as possible and replicate it with an individual evaluation and – if applicable – alternative solutions.
 Please note that BOKU-International Relations can only deal with complaints concerning procedures in BOKU-IR’s area of responsibility.